ShreyDhyani/TypeScript/README.md

 We wont be able to call ' message() ' because a string is not callable.

 To avoid such mistakes during runtime we use TypeScript.
-TypeScript adds an extra layer to aur development process to prevent any such mistakes.
+TypeScript adds an extra layer to our development process to prevent any such mistakes.
 It allows us to strictly set the type of data type we want to accept for our varable.

 Find some examples and detailed description at